Flotomate/product_docs/source/asset-management/setting-up-asset-management.rst

         :align: center
         :alt: figure 65

-    a. **Name**: HP DeskJet GT 5821 is the name of a printer.
+    a. **Name**: Acer Swift 5 is the name of a printer.

-    b. **Product Type**: Printer is the Product Type for HP DeskJet GT 5821.
+    b. **Product Type**: Workstation is the Product Type for Acer Swift 5.
        This field has a drop-down list.
 If you do not see the correct Product Type, then you have to add it.
 Learn :ref:`how to add a Product Type <am-product-type>`.

-    c. **Status**: There are three Statuses that you can select:

-        i.   **In Production**: This means that the Product is in use.

-        ii.  **Pipeline**: This means that the Product has not been bought yet.
-However, there’s a plan of purchase.

-        iii. **Retirement**: This means that the Product is not in use anymore.

-    d. **Manufacturer**: This field has a drop-down list.
+    c. **Manufacturer**: This field has a drop-down list.
 If you do not see the correct Manufacturer name, then you have to add it.
 Learn :ref:`how to add a Manufacturer <am-manufacturer>`.

-    e. **Warranty Period**: You can add how long the Product is covered under Warranty.
+    d. **Part Number**: A part number is a identifier; if you have one, add it here.

-    f. **Description**: A short description of the Product.
+    e. **Description**: A short description of the Product.

 4. Click on **Add** and your Product is added to the Products page.

 Searching Products
 ------------------

-You can search for a Product using the search bar and Quick Filters on the Product Catalog page.
+You can search for a Product using the search bar on the Product Catalog page.
 The search bar has the search option type that allows you to search based on Product Type.

 .. _amf-66: